antonmry/galiglobal/src/jbake/content/blog/2021/20210207-Flink-event-time.md

         );
 ```

-It's `BoundedOutOfOrdernessWatermarks` but we modify the method `onEvent` to
+It's similar to `BoundedOutOfOrdernessWatermarks` but we modify the method
-invoke `onPeriodicEmit` which emits the watermark.
-So, instead of being invoked
+`onEvent` to invoke `onPeriodicEmit` which emits the watermark.
+So, instead of
-by the framework, now it emits a new watermark each time it receives an event.
+being invoked by the framework, now it emits a new watermark each time it
+receives an event.

 ![Flink Pipeline with Punctuated Generator](eventtime-pipeline.png "Flink Pipeline with Punctuated Generator")

-The test gives the following output now:
+The test produces the following output now:

 > Watermark: -1
 > Watermark: -1